Stuart Bascombe: Recent years

 In 2011, Bascombe with his group released a Christmas single entitled "Snow", and a CD/album (which he co-produced and co-wrote three of the songs) entitled Continuum on their own label, SLR Records LLC.

-He is a featured guest and performer in the award-winning 2018 documentary, Mr. Soul!.
-Bascombe and the cast of the film received Peabody Awards for Best Documentary in 2021.
-The film is based on the host and executive producer of SOUL!, Ellis Haizlip, the first "black Tonight Show."
-In 1968, SOUL! was launched as a local, New York City broadcast.
-In 1969 the series rolled out nationwide on PBS, on WNET Channel 13.
-Haizlip had produced over 130 hour-long shows featuring a dazzling array of A-list guests.
-Actor Blair Underwood is the executive director and narrator of the film.
+In 2018, Bascombe was one of the featured commentators in the award-winning documentary, Mr. Soul!! a film based on the host and executive producer of Soul!, Ellis Haizlip, the first "black Tonight Show".
+Black Ivory's 1972 performance was featured in the movie as well.

 In October 2019, Bascombe along with Black Ivory's band-mate, Russell Patterson traveled to the UK and joined Leroy Burgess on stage at the famous London's Jazz Cafe.
 It was the first time that Black Ivory performed in London together.
 They were honored with awards to commemorate their 50th Anniversary.
 In addition, Black Ivory was featured in a 13-page article in the London magazine, The Soul Survivors.

+In 2022, Bascombe along with the entire cast of, Mr. Soul!
+The Movie received Peabody Awards for Best Documentary.

+On Aril 27, 2026, Bascombe and his group Black Ivory were inducted into The Atlantic City Walk of Fame presented by, The National R&B Music Society.
+Mic Murphy of The System inducted them.
+Tavares, Sister Sledge, Melba Moore, Billy Paul and Roy Ayers were also inducted as part of the 2026 Class.

-As of 2020, Bascombe is still writing and performing with his group Black Ivory, one of the only classic soul/R&B groups from the 1970s, who are still performing with all of the original members from their first recordings.
+As of 2026, Bascombe is still writing and performing with his group Black Ivory, the only classic soul/R&B groups from the 1970s, who are still performing with all of the original members from their first release.